kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

         // +featureGate=DynamicResourceAllocation
         // +optional
         Claims []ResourceClaim
-+       // QoSResources specifies the requested QoS resources.
++       // QOSResources specifies the requested QoS resources.
 +       // +optional
-+       QoSResources []QoSResourceRequest
++       QOSResources []QOSResourceRequest
  }

-+// QoSResourceName is the name of a QoS resource.
++// QOSResourceName is the name of a QoS resource.
-+type QoSResourceName string
++type QOSResourceName string

-+// QoSResourceRequest specifies a request for one QoS resource type.
++// QOSResourceRequest specifies a request for one QoS resource type.
-+type QoSResourceRequest struct {
++type QOSResourceRequest struct {
 +       // Name of the QoS resource.
-+       Name QoSResourceName
++       Name QOSResourceName
 +       // Name of the class (inside the QoS resource type specified by Name field).
 +       Class string
 +}